ToolChainGang/AppDaemon/README.md

 # AppDaemon: Easy end-user configuration for RasPi systems

-# NOTE: Under construction, check back around Nov 8, 2020 for working system (this line will be removed)

 How does an end-user configure a RasPi product?

 Specifically, if you have a product with an embedded RasPi, how does the user: